Skip to main content

 An essential step in the formation of an LLC is the drafting of its operating agreement.
 While some states do not require that an agreement be filed with the secretary of state, it is still a good idea to have one in place before you start operations.

-Your operating agreement will set out the rules that the owners—often known as "members"—must follow.
-It will also describe how the business will be managed.
+Your operating agreement will set out the rules that the owners, often known as members, must follow.
+It will also describe how the members will manage the business.
 A well-drafted LLC operating agreement can help prevent future litigation by explaining how to resolve disputes involving the owners and managers.

 Operating agreements often include the following information: